Cross Validation for Penalized Quantile Regression with a Case-Weight Adjusted Solution Path: Case Influence Assessment in Quantile Regression

 In statistical modeling, assessing case influence and identifying influential cases is crucial for model diagnostics.
 Assessment of case influence on a statistical model has been extensively studied in robust statistics literature.
-Seminal works on case influence assessment include \cite{cook1977}, \cite{cook1979} and \cite{cook1982}.
+Seminal works on case-influence assessment include \cite{cook1977}, \cite{cook1979} and \cite{cook1982}.
 As a primary example, Cook proposed the following measure, known as Cook's distance for case $i^\star $:

-where $\hat{\sigma}^2$ is an estimate of error variance.
+where $\hat{\sigma}^2$ is an estimate of the error variance in a regression model $y_i=f(x_i) +\epsilon_i$ with $\epsilon_i \sim N(0, \sigma^2)$.
 Cook's distance measures an aggregated effect of one single case on $n$ fitted values after that case is deleted.
 In other words, it compares two sets of fitted values when case $i^\star $ has weight $\omega = 1$ and $\omega = 0$.
-In contrast to the standard Cook's distance, \cite{cook1986localassess} also introduced the notion of a case-influence graph to get a broad view of case influence as a function of case weight $\omega$.
+In contrast to the standard Cook's distance, \cite{cook1986localassess} also introduced the notion of a case-influence graph to get a broad view of case influence as a function of the case-weight $\omega$.
 As a general version of $D_{i^\star}$, a case-weight adjusted Cook's distance is defined as

 for each $\omega \in [0,1]$, where $\hat{f}_\omega^{i^\star }$ is the fitted model when case $i^\star $ has weight $\omega$ and the remaining cases have weight 1.
 When $\omega = 0$, $\hat{f}_0^*$ coincides with $\hat{f}^{[-i^\star ]}$ and thus $D_{i^\star }(0) = D_{i^\star }$.
 With this generalized distance, we could examine more complex modes of case influence that may not be easily detected by Cook's distance $D_{i^\star }$.
 Figure \ref{fig: cook1986} provides an example of case-influence graphs where two cases A and B have the same Cook's distance but obviously different influence on the model fit depending on $\omega$.
 Two cases A and B can be treated the same if merely assessed by $D_{i^\star }$, but since $D_A(\omega) \ge D_B(\omega)$ at each $\omega \in [0,1]$, case A should be treated as more influential than case B.